Skip to content

 Another strain, Lactobacillus rhamnosus GG®, has been shown to reduce the risk and duration of upper respiratory infections in children30.
 In one study of 281 children, the length of time the children suffered with runny noses and sore throats was significantly shorter in those taking L. rhamnosus GG® for 3 months.
 These highly researched strains are great options for kids and you can find out more about probiotics for immune health in this article on the Probiotics Learning Lab: Probiotics for Your Family’s Immunity

 Healthcare professionals can find more information on the research using the Rosell strains here, on Probiotic Professionals: Research on three Rosell probiotic strains.

 It’s estimated that 1 in 11 children suffer with asthma14.
+According to a large scale 2022 study, one of the most important determinants of the developing microbiota in both the airway and gut is having siblings in the home with a close age gap34.
 Some probiotics have been researched in asthmatics and shown to have beneficial effects, but research into the gut-lung axis is still in its infancy.